 “In Denmark, English is widely spoken and even before I moved here I think I spoke good English,” Sørensen said.
 “I am naturally good at learning languages without having to really study a lot.
 Laurence has never seen me study or open a French book.
 It just came together over the last 10 years.”

 The goal now is to earn a place on the national team at the Canadian Championships in January.
 As their last competition representing Denmark was 2018 Europeans they will be eligible for selection for the Four Continents and World teams in 2019.

-(Originally published in the October 2018 issue of International Figure Skating magazine)
+(Originally published in the IFS October 2018 issue)